HL7/uv-dx-pq/input/pagecontent/best_practices.md

 1. Populate test results
 1. Populate final report with conclusions

-Assembling FHIR Bundles for other domains follow similar steps.
+Assembling FHIR Bundles for other domains follows similar steps.

 ### References
 The following external resources may be of interest to readers and implementers of this guide.